Jashan582/ACIT2520-Project/README.md

 ## April 4th (First Sprint Complete)
 Jashan Dosanjh
 I worked on the following tasks:
-1. <Watch Videos one-three>- This task is responsible for giving me the understanding of the starter code, and more insight on the project.
+1. <Watch Videos one-three,>- This task is responsible for giving me the understanding of the starter code, and more insight on the project.
-2. <Delete Reminder>- This task is resposible for deleting reminders apon users request.
+2. Delete Reminder - This task is resposible for deleting reminders apon users request.
-3. <Complete loginSubmit>- This task is resposible for logging in users with email and password
+3. Complete loginSubmit- This task is resposible for logging in users with email and password
 4. <Create admin controller, create admin middleware, create admin view, create admin route>- this task it resposible for being able to remotelt distroy a session
 5. <Change hard-code in reminder_controller>- This task is resposible for showing the reminders of the logged in user